moh833/VQA/README.md

 * All Models trained with a batch size of 128 and 10 epochs

-* For VQA dataset considered only the questions with 1000 most frequent answers which cover 86% of the data
+* For VQA dataset considered only the questions with the 1000 most frequent answers which cover 86% of the data

 * Used [GloVe](https://nlp.stanford.edu/projects/glove/) pre-trained word vectors glove.6b with 300D with frozen parameters during training

-* Evaluation on VQA dataset done using [VQA Evaluation](https://github.com/GT-Vision-Lab/VQA/tree/master/PythonEvaluationTools)
+* Evaluation on VQA dataset done using [VQA Evaluation](https://github.com/GT-Vision-Lab/VQA)

 ## Datasets